Single-Course Dansk 5 ECTS

 Course Content

-Introduction to Cartesian tensors, stress, strain, volume forces, deformation, and rotation.
-Advanced programming in Matlab.
+Introduction to Cartesian coordinate systems, stress, strain, volume forces, deformation, and rotation.
+Advanced programming in Python.
 Introduction to numerical methods for projection and transformations with distance, area and/or angle conservation.
 Introduction to linear and non-linear inverse problems in 1D and 2D.
 Analysis of time series and uncertainty and interpolation in 1D g 2D using kriging.
 Examples of equations of motion and conservation of mass/flux.
 Examples of applications: Hydrostatic pressure, elasticity, viscous flow (earth mantle), ice flow, turbulence, and laminar flow.
 Introduction to geodetic coordination systems and transformation between them by Helmert transformation, including ITRF, EUREF.
 Introduction to Euler rotation, plate motion, and post-glacial rebound.

 Recommended prerequisites

-01035/30140/30141/30142/30130/30131, Basic programming skills in Matlab are important.
+01035/30140/30141/30142/30130/30131, Basic programming skills in Python.

 Teaching Method